Sitemap

 Set-ItemProperty "HKLM:\Software\Pleasant Solutions\PasswordManager" -Name ThumbPrint -Value "63DF81FF0024F999D2A5B077F6152480E6C31F0"

 Step 6.
-Now we can distribute the public Root certificate (.cer) to the machines that will connect to this site.
+Distribute the public certificates (.cer) to machines that will connect to this site.

-A) The easiest and most common way to distribute certificates across all machines in an Active Directory envrionment, is by using Group Policy:
+A) Group Policy - the easiest and most common way to distribute certificates across all machines in an Active Directory environment, is by using Group Policy:

-B) Run the import commands on the machine(s):
+B) Manually - run the import commands on the machine(s):

 Import-Certificate -CertStoreLocation cert:\LocalMachine\AuthRoot -FilePath ".\MyRootCA.cer"